|

 better" and somehow are able to offer a large reward to

-anyone helping to bring Jan home, Jan travels but Wind is never that
+anyone helping to bring Jan home, Jan travels but Wind is never

-addict attempts to kill him.
+drug addict attempts to kill him.
 Jan travels to a coastal redwood

 forest park and succumbs to illness.
 Here Jan's cover story